You can obtain identification data by:

 Measuring input and output signals from a physical system.

 Your data must capture the important system dynamics, such as dominant time constants.
 After measuring the signals, organize the data into variables, as described in Representing Data in MATLAB Workspace.
-Then, import it in the System Identification Tool GUI or represent it as a data object for estimating models at the command line.
+Then, import it in the System Identification app or represent it as a data object for estimating models at the command line.

 Using input/output data thus generated helps you study the impact of input signal characteristics and noise on estimation.